yearn/yearn-devdocs/docs/contributing/contribute.md

 We invite designers, animators, artists, and more to share your skills with the Yearn ecosystem!
 If you're interested in creating graphics that describe Yearn's systems, creating video explainers, fixing Yearn's UI/UX, or any other combination of things — hop into the #ui-ux channel or #media-resources channels in [Discord](https://discord.gg/H8AVhpz63R).

-## Yearn Contributors

-See our wonderful list of contributors along with individual contribution stats at [yContributors.finance](https://ycontributors.finance/).
-Get your name added to the list by contributing to documentation, code, designs, or whatever else you're interested in!

 #### Creating Strategies

 ##### Workshop